Bangkok Travel Guide

 Address: Corner of Henry Dunant and Rama IV Roads Bangkok

-Originally set up to extract the venom from snakes to make anti-venom and research the venom, the Snake Farm is the place to take the kids if they're interested in these slithering creatures.
-Featuring Cobras, Malayan Pit Vipers, King Cobras, Banded Kraits and Russell Vipers, the Snake Farm educates the public on snakes and safety surrounding them.
+Originally set up to for research to extract the venom from snakes to make anti-venom, the Snake Farm is a great place to take the kids if they're interested in these slithering creatures.
+Featuring Malayan Pit Vipers, King Cobras, Banded Kraits and Russell Vipers, the Snake Farm educates the public on snakes and safety surrounding them.
+Venom-milking and snake-handling shows are held daily at 10:30am and 2pm on weekdays, and 10:30am on public holidays.<br /><br />

 Bangkok Butterfly Garden and Insectarium

-Address: Rotfai Gardens, BTS Mochit Bangkok
+Address: Rod Fai Park, BTS Mochit Bangkok

-Located between the Queen Sirikit Gardens and the Children's Discovery Museum, this massive enclosure with rockeries, plants, ferns and a waterfall features some of the most dazzling beautiful butterflies in Thailand.
-Boasting dozens of species, including rare butterflies, looking up at the dome at any given moment, visitors can see over 500 butterflies, such as the Golden Birdwing or Siam Tree Nymph.
+Located between the Queen Sirikit Gardens and the Children's Discovery Museum, this massive enclosure with rockeries, plants, ferns and a waterfall features some of the most dazzlingly beautiful butterflies in Thailand.
+Boasting dozens of species, including rare butterflies, looking up at the dome at any given moment, visitors to the Bangkok Butterfly Garden and Insectarium can see more than 500 types of butterflies, such as the Golden Birdwing or Siam Tree Nymph.
 The Queen Sirikit Gardens are a wonderful place to take a walk and feature magnificently coloured flowers, mazes, ponds and shady trees.
-Visitors who come here can enjoy a wonderful day of stunning gardens and scenery, butterfly spotting and even picnicking.
+Visitors who come here can enjoy a wonderful day of stunning gardens and scenery, butterfly spotting and even picnicking. *Note: the Bangkok Butterfly Garden and Insectarium is currently under renovation.<br /><br />

 Songkran Festival